mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

 Basically CQRS is an architectural pattern that says that instead of having one monolithic API to an application, you split that into two: one for commands and one for queries - hence the name.

+It aims to help developers build scalable and extensible applications.

 ## Terms & Relations

 If you follow the Command Query Separation pattern, there are 2 types of methods in your code: Commands and Queries.